Content style guide

 Hyperlink phone numbers so users can dial directly from their smartphones.
 Use tel: instead of https:// in your link code and don't use spaces.

 Start all call-out boxes with a heading that follows the existing heading hierarchy on the page.
-See below for examples.
+Refer to the following examples.

 Note: never share a personal or direct email address on a public page of the website.